Iron Arachne logo glyph

 Music

-Geurmy music has a single rhythm with a moderate beat.
-It is quiet, with no harmony.
-It usually has a focused melody with a low pitch in a A pentatonic minor key.
-Usually, it has a piercing timbre.
+Pothraki music has a single rhythm with a moderate beat.
+It is quiet, with simple harmony.
+It usually has a simple melody with a high pitch in a F Phrygian key.
+Usually, it has a sizzling timbre.